Calculus of multilinear differential operators, operator $L_\infty$-algebras and ${\it IBL}_\infty$-algebras: Standard D -multifiltrations -- examples and calculations

 acted on by $\sigma \in \Sigma_{2n-1}$.
 We will use the same type of notation for the action of the symmetric group also in the rest of the paper.

-We can in fact prove that in (iv), $\oG_{(1,1,\dots, 1)}\Free(2n-1)$ is one-dimensional, spanned by the Jacobiator~(\ref{Za chvili na Brezanku.}).
-We however decided not to include a combinatorially involved proof, since this fact would play no r\^ole in this article.
-The particular case of $n=2$ is addressed in Example~\ref{Jarca je na chalupe.}.
+In can be shown by a tedious, but straightforward, argument that $\oG_{(1,1,\dots, 1)}\Free(2n-1)$ in part (iv) is in fact one-dimensional and spanned by the Jacobiator~(\ref{Za chvili na Brezanku.}).
+A particular case corresponding to $n=2$ is addressed in Example~\ref{Jarca je na chalupe.}.